tsedio/tsed/readme.md

 #### Create your first controller

-Create a new `calendarCtrl.ts` in your controllers directory configured previously with `ServerLoader.mount()`.
-All controllers declared with `@Controller` decorators is considered as an Express router.
-An Express router require a path (here, the path is `/calendars`) to expose an url on your server.
+Create a new `calendarCtrl.ts` in your controllers directory, as previously configured with `ServerLoader.mount()`.
+All controllers declared with `@Controller` decorators are considered Express routers.
+An Express router requires a path (here, the path is `/calendars`) to expose an url on your server.
-More precisely, it is a part of path, and entire exposed url depend on the Server configuration (see `ServerLoader.setEndpoint()`) and the controllers dependencies.
-In this case, we haven't a dependencies and the root endpoint is set to `/rest`.
+More precisely, it is part of a path, and the entire exposed url depends on the Server configuration (see `ServerLoader.setEndpoint()`) and the controller's dependencies.
+In this case, we don't have dependencies and the root endpoint is set to `/rest`.
 So the controller's url will be `http://host/rest/calendars`.

 ```typescript